-This topic provides an overview of customer licenses, including information about license types, the Customers page in the vendor portal, and how Replicated uses the customer entitlement information that you provide in license files.
+This topic provides an overview of customer licenses, including information about license types, the Customers page in the Replicated vendor portal, and how Replicated uses the customer entitlement information that you provide in licenses.

 Built-in and Custom License Fields

 Customer licenses have built-in fields and also support custom fields.

 Built-in fields are reserved field names.
 You can specify the values for these fields to define entitlements for the customer.
 For example, Replicated includes built-in license fields to define the license expiration date, customer name, and application slug.
 For more information about built-in fields, see About Built-in License Fields.

 You can also create custom license fields to define entitlements specific to the customer.
 For example, you can create a custom license field to limit the number of active users permitted.
 For more information about creating custom license fields, see Managing Custom License Fields.

 Each customer license includes a type.
 The license type is used solely for reporting purposes.
 A customer's access to your application is not affected by the type that you assign.

 The customer types are:

 - Development: The Development type can be used internally by the development team for testing and integration.